 11. Get a tattoo from the last Kalinga tattoo artist

-12. See the most fiery sunsets
+12. Watch fiery sunsets

 Something to do in the Philippines for free: see fabulous sunsets

-What to do in the Philippines: enjoy sunsets like those at Sugar Beach, Negros
+Amazing thing to do in the Philippines: enjoy sunsets like those at Sugar Beach, Negros

 13. Explore the Spanish colonial heritage